dsccommunity/DnsServerDsc/README.md

 - **Name**: Key for the resource.
 It doesn't matter what it is as long as it's unique within the configuration.
 - **Answers**: Specifies whether to enable the logging of DNS responses.
-- **NaEnableLogFileRolloverme**: Specifies whether to enable log file rollover.
+- **EnableLogFileRollover**: Specifies whether to enable log file rollover.
 - **EnableLoggingForLocalLookupEvent**: Specifies whether the DNS server logs local lookup events.
 - **EnableLoggingForPluginDllEvent**: Specifies whether the DNS server logs